 Storage is something that is not usually the first thing buyers look for in a home, but can be a big plus when highlighted during an open house.
 Looking for wasted areas of space and adding easy-to-use closet or creative storage can give your home the extra value needed for a sale without the need for a big remodel or renovation.
 This can add a few hundred dollars for small storage ideas, to a couple of thousand dollars if separate rooms are created with easy-to-install partitions.

 - Value added: $2,000 or more

 “Changing cabinet hardware to a more contemporary style can actually make a big aesthetic difference to the overall style of your kitchen,” said Jonathan Faccone, a real estate developer and investor at Halo Homebuyers.
 “At a cost of $300 to $600, this is an easy DIY project that can return $1,000 or more in value.
 The job will take the average homeowner about two to three hours.”

 Housing Market 2023: Is a Double-Digit Drop in Prices Coming?

 Replace Laminate Countertops With Granite or Quartz

 “Granite and quartz are always big marketing sellers,” said Faccone.
 “Replacing a laminate countertop with a trendy granite or quartz countertop is a great way to modernize the kitchen.
-A nice granite countertop can run around $40 to $50 per square foot — so total costs will likely be $1,200 to $2,000 — but the return will typically be double that if tastefully chosen.
+A nice granite countertop can run around $40 to $50 per square foot — so total costs will likely be $2,400 to $4,000 — but the return will typically be double that if tastefully chosen.
 Some of the prices I gave were the prices we get.
 Retail prices could be very different.
 For example, quartzite/quartz/granite have costs that vary depending on the grade/color chosen.
 We typically put quartz in for about $40 per sq ft.
 For the same quartz, it can cost $50/$60 retail, if not more.
 There are so many variables to account for.”